petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 ### Sales Agent

-The sales agent is a regular role in Liferay and assignees are able to manage any account assigned to the role without granting them administrative permissions.
-You can find it under the *Regular Roles* tab.
+The sales agent is a regular role in Liferay, and assignees can manage any account assigned to the role without granting them administrative permissions.
+You can find it under the Regular Roles tab.

 | Permissions                                                       | Description                                                                          |
 | :---------------------------------------------------------------- | :----------------------------------------------------------------------------------- |